joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/04/13/world/europe/britain-rwanda-immigrant-deal.html?searchResultPosition=2

 **Jerry Uelsmann, Surreal Image-Maker, Dies at 87**\
-`He did not believe that a photographer’s creativity ended with the click of the shutter; in his darkroom he combined elements of multiple pictures to create something new.`\
+`He did not believe that a photographer’s creativity ended with the click of the shutter; in his darkroom, he combined elements of multiple pictures to create something new.`\
 https://nytimes.com/2022/04/13/arts/jerry-uelsmann-dead.html?searchResultPosition=3

 **‘Women of the White Buffalo’ Review: Speaking Out on the Reservation**\